Zhibin-Wu-19/Pathway_Teamwork_GroupSeven/README.md

 # Pathway_Teamwork_GroupSeven
-This is a introCS team work.
+This is an introCS teamwork.

+Zhibin Wu's coding file was uploaded to the personal branch. tried UI code, but there are some bugs.